Fennec-3/Major-Project/proposal.md

 ## Must Have List

--functioning cookie and shop
+-functioning cookie and shop (done)
--upgrades that can be bought from shop
--displays the number of cookies someone has as well as their cookies per second (cps) -cps boosting upgrades that can be bought from shop -sound effects and music
+-upgrades that can be bought from shop (done) -displays the number of cookies someone has as well as their cookies per second (cps) (done) -cps boosting upgrades that can be bought from shop -sound effects and music